Amarechekol/PATIENTS-COLLECTION/README.md

 Start the MongoDB server:
 mongod

-Run the projec
+Run the project
-node index.js
+node demo.js

 Testing
+ npm insall mocha
 To run the tests, use the following command: npm test
 The node-schedule package is used to schedule the emails.